martinodutto/tennis-personal-tracker/README.md

 It features a very simple and user-friendly GUI, that you can access from your computer as well as from your mobile phone or tablet, since it's built with responsive design techniques.

-#### Want to try it?

-Even though it is still quite a work in progress, you can try the latest alpha at [www.martinodutto.cloud](https://www.martinodutto.cloud/tennis-personal-tracker/static/)

 #### What I plan to release in the future

 I'm planning to work at: